What is hearing loss? Definition of hearing loss

 In some cases, a hearing loss can be hidden.
 This is called a hidden hearing loss.
 It is a type of hearing loss that cannot be measured by a common hearing test.
 You may have a hidden hearing loss if you experience problems with hearing in situations with background noise.

-Hearing loss is divided into categories.
+A hearing loss is defined as a certain level of reduced hearing in one or both ears.
+Hearing loss is divided into categories depending on the degree of the hearing loss.
 The most common categories of hearing loss classifications are mild, moderate, severe and profound hearing loss.

 If you have a mild hearing loss, the quietest sounds that you can hear with your better ear are between 25 and 40 dB.
 With a moderate hearing loss, the quietest sounds you can hear with your better ear are between 40 and 70 dB.
 If you have a severe hearing loss the quietest sounds you can hear with your ear are between 70 and 95 dB.
 And with a profound hearing loss the quietest sounds you can hear are 95 dB or higher.
 Read more about the definition of hearing loss.